-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Advanced > Network > LAN. - 3.
 Type in a new IP Address appropriate to your needs.
 And leave the Subnet Mask as the default settings.